Chezza-Rework/.github/profile/README.md

 **Trello:** https://trello.com/b/TBPrT1hc/chezza-studios

+## How to get the edited scripts
+* Buy the original Script from Tebex
+* Claim your roles for Discord at https://chezza.dev
+* Download the edited version in the Discord

 ## Progress
-* Inventory - 20%
+### Inventory
+We currently working on a rework of all plugins

+### Phone
-* Phone - We want to finish the inventory first befor starting with the phone
+We want to finish the inventory first befor starting with the phone

+### Scratchcard
-* Scratchcard - Edit for QBCore done
+Edit for QBCore finished and posted on the Chezza Discord